Drepheus/Vizual/SUBSCRIPTION_SETUP_GUIDE.md

 ### Testing Stripe Checkout

-1. Click "Upgrade to Omi Pro" in the paywall modal
+1. Click "Upgrade to Vizual Pro" in the paywall modal
 2. Use Stripe test card: `4242 4242 4242 4242`
 3. Use any future expiry date and any CVC
 4. Complete checkout